-Members of the Calendula genus that are grown in gardens are usually versatile hardy annuals (some wild species are perennials) that reach between 30 and 60 cm in height.
+Members of the Calendula genus grown in gardens are usually versatile hardy annuals (some wild species are perennials).
+Plants typically reach between 30 and 60 cm (1 to 2 feet) in height.

-They carry daisy-like flowers of orange, red or yellow in color and bloom from spring through to Autumn, depending upon the species.
+They carry daisy-like flowers that are usually orange, red, or yellow in color.
+Plants bloom from spring through to Autumn, depending upon the species.

 Pot Marigold (Calendula officinalis) photograph by AudreyJM529.

 They are an excellent companion plant to grow in vegetable gardens, as their leaves contain compounds that act to repel pests.